MikeHopley/ftl-event-safety/index.md

 # FTL event safety guide

-Events can kill crew or damage hull.
+Events can kill crew, damage hull, or inflict other penalties.
 To reduce tedious wiki checks, here's a categorised guide.
-Some events appear in multiple categories.

 I've picked memorable phrases from each event.
 Sometimes the phrase is from your *choice* text.